aristovinceselvanathan/TIPS/src/Assignment9/Readme.md

    - It ensures that resources are released explicitly, reducing the chance of resource leaks.

+   - By the IDisposable Interface we need to override the dispose method in base class.
+In FileWriter Class Implements the IDisposable, in the dispose method it will close the file which is open and dispose the file writer object to release the memory.

 5. **Finalization:**

    - The garbage collector supports finalization, which allows objects to perform cleanup before they are destroyed.

    - Finalizable objects are placed in a separate finalization queue and processed after other objects are collected.

+   - By Using the Finalizable, declare the objects as final, The Garbage Collector will collect after the utilizing the object

 ## IDisposable Interface